-The minimum cross-sections for City major collectors, neighborhood collectors, local streets, and yield/shared streets are provided in Figure 30,

-Figure 31, Figure 31, Figure 32, Figure 33, Figure 34, Figure 34 and Figure 35, respectively.
-These are based on the minimum design requirements outlined earlier in Table 2, Table 3, and Table 4Table 4.
+The minimum cross-sections for City major collectors, neighborhood collectors, local streets, and yield/shared streets are provided in Figure 30, Figure 31, Figure 32, Figure 33, Figure 34 and Figure 35, respectively.
+These are based on the minimum design requirements outlined earlier in Table 2, Table 3, and Table 4.
 In cases other than those involving needed housing as defined in ORS 197.303(1), the minimum widths may be expanded with justification, at the discretion of the City Engineer or City Engineer's designee.
 For instance, the edge zone may need to be expanded to accommodate outdoor seating for the adjacent land use.
 All cross-sections provided below assume that the street is not located on a designated Newport local truck route.
 Local truck routes require travel lanes widths of 11 to 12 feet.

 No minimum cross-sections are provided for arterials (i.e., US 101 and US 20) in Newport since these streets are subject to review and approval by ODOT.
-Design guidance from ODOT can be found in is publicly available the BUD and is summarized earlier in Table 2, Table 3, and Table 4Table 4.
+Design guidance from ODOT is publicly available and is summarized earlier in Table 2, Table 3, and Table 4.
 ODOT's design guidance is context dependent which provides flexibility in specific element widths when determining the cross-sections.